Hansel: A Chinese Few-Shot and Zero-Shot Entity Linking Benchmark: Hansel Dataset

 \textbf{New Entities ($E_{new}$)} refer to Wikidata entities in 2021-03-15 dump that do not exist in $E_{known}$.
 Intuitively, entities in $E_{new}$ were newly added to Wikidata between 2018 and 2021 thus never seen when training on 2018 data, thus considered as a zero-shot setting.

-\textbf{Entity filtering.} We filter original Wikidata entities extending logic by \citet{el100} to get a clean KB: we remove all instances of Wikimedia disambiguation pages, templates, categories, modules, list pages, project pages, Wikidata properties, as well as their subclasses, as detailed in \autoref{sec:filtering}.
-For the scope of this paper, we further constrain to entities with a Chinese Wikipedia page (in Wikipedia 2021-03-01 dump).
-After filtering, $E_{known}$ contains roughly 1M entities and $E_{new}$ contains 57K entities.
+\textbf{Entity filtering.} We filter Wikidata entities to get a clean KB: we remove all instances of disambiguation pages, templates, categories, modules, list pages, project pages, Wikidata properties, as well as their subclasses.
+For the scope of our work, we further constrain to entities with Chinese Wikipedia pages.
+After filtering, there are roughly 1M entities in $E_{known}$ and 57K entities in $E_{new}$.

-\textbf{Alias table.} An alias table defines the probability of a text mention $m$ linking to an entity $e$, i.e. $P(e|m)$.
-We extract an alias table from Wikipedia 2021-03-01 for both $E_{known}$ and $E_{new}$ by parsing Wikipedia internal links, redirections and page titles, following \cite{mgenre}.
-We denote this alias table as \textit{AT-base}.
+\textbf{Alias table.} An alias table defines the prior probability of a text mention $m$ linking to an entity $e$, i.e. $P(e|m)$, estimated as follows:

+where $count(m)$ denotes the number of anchor texts with the surface form $m$ in Wikipedia; $count(m,e)$ denotes the number of anchor texts with the surface form $m$ pointing to the entity $e$.
+We extract an alias table \textit{AT-base} from Wikipedia 2021-03-01 by parsing Wikipedia internal links, redirections and page titles.

-\textbf{Wikidata Type system.} Prior work demonstrated that types can benefit EL systems \cite{ling2015design, deeptype, tabi-2022-acl}.
-We introduce a new formulation for coarse and fine entity typing, utilizing rich structural knowledge in Wikidata.
-The type system is general and language-agnostic.
-Define original Wikidata entities as $E$, property types as $P$, and relation triples as $R(e_1, p, e_2)$.
+Prior work showed that types can benefit EL systems \cite{ling2015design,deeptype,tabi-2022-acl}.
+We present a new formulation for coarse and fine entity typing, utilizing rich structural knowledge in Wikidata:

+\textbf{Coarse Types.} Define Wikidata entities as $E$, Wikidata property types as $P$, and relation triples as $R(e_1, p, e_2)$.
 We define a transitive typing feature denoted as $Type$: